kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: View( const ScratchSpace& space, const array_layout& layout)

-   Constructor which acquires memory from a Scratch Memory handle.
+   Constructor which acquires memory from a Scratch Memory handle and takes array layout as the second constructor argument.

    - ``space``: scratch memory handle.
 Typically returned from ``team_handles`` in ``TeamPolicy`` kernels.